Brain & Spinal Injuries

 Based on the results of your history and physical exam, your admitting physician may order tests, like X-rays or CT scans, to make sure your spinal cord or nerves have not been affected.
 In about half of cases of moderate to severe TBI, patients will require surgery to repair damage to the brain.
 For example, the brain hitting the skull with enough force can result in broken blood vessels in the brain (hematoma) and bruised brain tissue.
 If left unchecked, these injuries can grow and press on other areas of the brain, leading to permanent disability, coma, or death.

-At Matzus Law, we offer free consultations.
+At Matzus Law LLC, we offer free consultations.
 Contact our firm to discuss your injury case with us today.

 Unfortunately, medical negligence can lead to devastating consequences when it comes to TBI.
 There are many ways medical negligence can aggravate traumatic brain injury: